redox-os/book/src/ch02-05-building-redox.md

 - create a few empty files holding different parts of the final image filesystem.
 - using the newly built core tools, build the non-core packages into one of those filesystem parts.
 - fill the remaining filesystem parts appropriately with stuff built by the core tools to help boot Redox.
-- merge the the different filesystem parts into a final Redox Operating System respective image ready-to-run in Qemu.
+- merge the different filesystem parts into a final Redox Operating System respective image ready-to-run in Qemu.

 ### Run in an emulator